-And in the case of the U.S., the Bureau of Economic Analysis (BEA) is the one responsible for compiling the official GDP report, which come in three flavors: (1) the first or advanced estimate, (2) the second or preliminary estimate, and (3) the third and final estimate.
-The advanced estimate is the least accurate and is often revised as new data come to light, but it does give both forex traders and decision makers alike the first ever glimpse on how the U.S. economy fared, so forex traders usually keep a close eye on it.
+And in the case of the U.S., the Bureau of Economic Analysis (BEA) is the one responsible for compiling the official GDP report, which comes in three flavors: (1) the first or advanced estimate, (2) the second or preliminary estimate, and (3) the third and final estimate.
+The advanced estimate is the least accurate and is often revised as new data come to light, but it does give both forex traders and decision-makers alike the first-ever glimpse on how the U.S. economy fared, so forex traders usually keep a close eye on it.

 How did the Greenback react to Q1 2016’s advanced estimate?

 The advanced estimate for Q1 2016’s GDP growth was released on April 28, and it was a disappointment because it came in at an annualized 0.5% quarter-on-quarter, which missed the expected pace of 0.7% and is much slower than Q4 2015’s 1.4% expansion.